 What We Do

 Looking ahead, we will continue to work in partnership, build capacity, strengthen our GEF partnership, invest in knowledge and learning, improve accountability and focus on results on the ground.
-Our projects and activities will respond to women’s needs and strategic interests, ensuring their participation and leadership for greater results on global environment.
+The GEF will also continue to collaborate closely with the GEF Gender Partnership that was established in 2015, and that now engages gender focal points from the GEF’s 18 Agencies, MEA Secretariats and other partners.
+Together, we will help the GEF and partners to mainstream gender equality and empower women, and ensuring that our projects and activities better respond to women’s needs and strategic interests, ensuring their participation and leadership for greater results on the global environment.

 There has been a notable shift and significant progress mainstreaming gender in GEF projects.
 GEF’s annual monitoring reviews highlight good practices across focal area projects in mainstreaming gender during project development and implementation.
 Findings from these reviews validate improvements of projects that have conducted a gender analysis and incorporated gender in results frameworks.
 Specifically, the analyses found that 66% (185 of 281) of projects—a majority of full-size and medium-size projects under GEF-6—have carried out some type of gender analysis.
 These figures demonstrate a notable increase of projects that conduct gender analyses in the project design and planning stages compared to the GEF-5 baseline of 18%.
 Gender analyses in these projects continue to provide valuable information on gender differences in needs, roles and responsibilities, and opportunities for equal participation and leadership of women and men.
 Gender analyses in many of these projects have led to the development of additional gender-related actions, including project outputs, activities, or sex-disaggregated indicators.
 Read more+